Modrá: Sights

 In Modrá is an archaeological site with excavations from the Great Moravian period.
 The findings are presented in Modrá Archeoskanzen, which is an archaeological open-air museum with replicas of the Great Moravia period buildings.
 The archaeological site, which is called Díl u Božího syna, is protected as a national cultural monument (as part of the "set of monuments of the Great Moravian residential agglomeration in Staré Město – Uherské Hradiště – Modrá").

 Živá voda Modrá is an outdoor exposition of Moravian wetlands biotop, containing indoor section with underwater glass tunnel showing freshwater fish in the outdoor pond.
 The outside exposition has various wetlands flora native to the region.
-Part of the exposition is an enclosure of aurochs, originating from Milovice Nature Reserve.
+A part of the exposition is an enclosure of aurochs, originating from the Milovice Nature Reserve.